danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 2. **Second failure**: An urgent warning: "This is your last chance before we suspend your account"
 3. **Third failure**: A closure notice: "Your account has been closed"

-On top of that, monthly and yearly subscribers need different wording.
-Monthly subscribers' data gets deleted after a grace period.
-Yearly subscribers' data is preserved indefinitely.
-That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.

-**The Stack:**
+How do you test that whole chain without waiting weeks for the failures to play out?

+Unit tests with mocked payloads can confirm that *given this JSON, the right mailer is called*.
+That's necessary, but it doesn't tell you whether the real Stripe payload matches what your code expects, whether events arrive in the order you assumed, or whether your async job processing introduces timing issues.

+I recently built a test harness that solves this, and along the way discovered a race condition that would have been invisible to any other testing approach.
+Here's how it works.

+## Stripe Webhooks

 The app is a Rails monolith: Action Mailer for emails, Sidekiq for background jobs, and rake tasks for the test harness automation.
 Stripe API calls use the official [stripe](https://github.com/stripe/stripe-ruby) gem.

-## Stripe Webhooks

 When events happen in Stripe, such as a payment succeeds, a subscription is canceled, an invoice fails, Stripe can notify your application by sending an HTTP POST request to a URL you configure.
 This is a webhook.
 You choose which events you care about from Stripe's extensive list, and Stripe sends you a JSON payload describing what happened.